California

 CA DRE #01212512 | 15+ years experience

-Southern California buyers are not imagining it.
+Southern California buyers aren't imagining it.
 Even with mortgage rates off their worst highs, monthly payments are still hitting hard enough to keep a lot of would-be buyers on the sidelines.

-A fresh report this week put numbers to what borrowers have been feeling for a while: the estimated monthly payment tied to a typical Southern California home is still dramatically higher than it was four years ago, and sales remain far below normal.
+A fresh report this week put numbers to what borrowers have been feeling: the estimated monthly payment tied to a typical Southern California home is still dramatically higher than it was four years ago, and sales remain far below normal.

 What the latest numbers say